Wills and trusts work alongside life insurance to help protect your loved ones after you die.

 An irrevocable life insurance trust (ILIT) only holds life insurance policies.
 With an ILIT, you pay the premiums associated with the policies and the fees for administering the trust out of cash assets owned by the trust.
 When you die, the death benefit is paid to the ILIT and its proceeds distributed to the beneficiaries named in the trust.

-However, you must make sufficient – that is, very large – deposits to the trust’s cash-assets account.
+However, you must make sufficient deposits to the trust’s cash-assets account to cover administration fees as well as policy premiums.
 For that reason, ILITs are only recommended if you are already considerably wealthy, and you are trying to avoid paying the estate tax.

 Otherwise, ILITs are not the best choice for most people.
 You may have a stronger return on investment by paying for a low-cost term life insurance policy and investing your assets into a retirement account.
 You can list beneficiaries on your retirement account (as well as your deposit accounts, like your checking or savings) or you can choose for them to go through probate via your last will and testament.